 Multi-cloud strategy

 In 2022, software as a service companies chose to spread their services across various providers.
-This approach is known as the multi-cloud strategy, and it has been steadily growing up to 2025.
+This approach is known as the multi-cloud strategy, and it has been steadily growing up to 2026, which is especially relevant for mature, enterprise-level solutions.
 It offers many pros, including flexibility and security in running business operations.

 Also, the multi-cloud approach helps prevent attachment to one specific ecosystem.
 Thus, you can avoid situations where cloud service providers change the apps or terminate the app support.
 Multi-cloud helps create backups.
 Multi-cloud also decreases system errors or downtime, preventing breaks in business operations.